 A cookie is a small file that is sent to your computer by a site’s server.
 A cookie can be a record of your visit to a site, including information such as your User Name, registration information, time of last visit, pages viewed, etc. A cookie created by one site’s servers can be retrieved only by that site’s servers.
-Thus, information in the NEXTGEN cookies is not accessible to other sites.
+Thus, information in the PJM cookies is not accessible to other sites.
 This type of cookie is called a “first party” cookie.

 There is another type of cookie called a “third party” cookie.
 If you are using website A, and website A uses the services of website B, and if website B were to leave a cookie on your machine, that would be considered a “third party” cookie because you are not using website B directly.
 Some browsers, for example Internet Explorer, are configured to disallow third party cookies by default.

 In order to access PJM successfully, your browser must be set to “accept all cookies.”
 You can later block cookies from other individual sites if you wish.

 If your browser is not set to accept cookies, then you can still use the Sites, but only as a visitor.
 Visitors have a limited number of videos that they can watch before registering, so if your browser is not set to accept cookies, you will not be able to watch those additional videos once you reach this limit.
 Also, if you cannot register you cannot subscribe to the Sites.

 We also suggest that you do not navigate the Sites with your browser’s “cookie alert” feature enabled.
 While you certainly could set your browser to alert you each time a cookie is passed to your machine, you most likely will find the experience of having to respond to frequent cookie alerts quite frustrating while trying to enjoy your subscription.
 We suggest that you turn the “cookie alert” feature off, or perhaps use the Sites for a short time with it on, once you’ve seen firsthand how we use the technology.